Testing Methodology

 Scoring Formula

 Each provider receives a composite score from 0 to 100, calculated as a weighted sum of five independently measured dimensions.
-The weights below are a design choice — they reflect "general purpose" scraping use.
+The weights below are a design choice.
+They reflect "general purpose" scraping use.
 For use-case-specific rankings (Google SERP, Amazon, Social Media, etc.) with re-weighted formulas, see our /best/ pages.

 + neutral_reach × 0.15 + target_reach × 0.20